Contents

 India’s IT-BPO workforce is roughly 5.8 million people.
 Compared to India’s labor force of 617.6 million, this population is <1%.

 This workforce is also one of the most economically productive populations in the country.
-A bottoms-up analysis of TCS, Infosys, and Wipro’s audited FY25 employee benefit costs (SEC 6-K filings) gives a weighted-average compensation of Rs.
+My bottoms-up analysis of TCS, Infosys, and Wipro’s FY25 employee benefit costs (a good proxy for employee compensation) from SEC 6-K filings gives a weighted-average compensation of Rs.
 24.5 lakh (about $27,000) per employee.
 Taking into account average BPO salaries, the realistic weighted average for IT-BPO overall sits around Rs.
 14.7 lakh (about $16,000) take-home, which is roughly 7.6 times India’s per capita Net Income of Rs.
 1.93 lakh (about $2,000)

 IT-BPO salary derivation ₹15.57 lakh/yr proxy